sxan-experience/sxan-landing/whitepaper.md

 ## Economic Freedoms

-Coins, keys, and shares (coins, keys, and shares) in Tokin, players replace the need for financial middleware or 3rd-party identity verification.
+Coins, keys, and shares in Tokin, players replace the need for financial middleware or 3rd-party identity verification.
 There is no need for banks, governments, or OAUTH providers.
 Player identities are verified once, then added to the graphchain with the highest level of security.

 ### Accessibility